Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 What each command does is explained below:

 - `collect_permissions.py` is called to parse the manifest of each extension version, collect all relevant information from it and store it inside the `permissions_overview` table.
 This step takes at most 6 minutes when run on 30 processes
 - `static_analysis.py` is called to statically analyse each extension versions for each ID.
-First all zip files content are extracted, then manifest data is collected that instructs the pipeline on where to look for script files (e.g. background scripts / background pages, WAR pages / scripts etc).
-The pipeline analyzes all files that could be found and collects all relevant API calls for each relevant script file.
-Finally, the results are stored in the `api_overview` table, while all data inside the ID_version directory is deleted, with the only exception being the manifest.
+First all zip files contents are extracted, then manifest data is collected that instructs the pipeline on where to look for script files (e.g. background scripts / background pages, WAR pages / scripts etc).
+The pipeline analyses all files that could be found and collects all relevant API calls for each relevant script file.
+Finally, the results are stored in the `api_overview` table, and all data inside the ID_version directory is deleted, with the only exception being the manifest.
 This step takes at most 10 hours, when run on 30 processes